aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 ### Find the Index of Table in a Document {#find-the-index-of-table-in-a-document}

-The code example given below shows how to retrieve the index of a table in the document.
+The code example given below demonstrates how to retrieve the index of a table in the document.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-FindingIndex-RetrieveTableIndex.cs" >}}

-### Find the Index of a Row in a Table {#find-the-index-of-a-row-in-a-table}
+### Find Row Index in a Table {#find-the-index-of-a-row-in-a-table}

 The code example given below demonstrates how to retrieve the index of a row in a table.